-Always wear suitable protective fire gloves when refueling your stove, such as the hot glove supplied with your stove.
-Always keep the hot glove away from naked flames and sparks, when refueling the appliance.
+Always wear suitable protective fire gloves when refueling your stove.
+Always keep the hot glove away from naked flames and sparks, when re-fueling the appliance.

 We recommend that you light a small fire for the first few days of use to cure the paint and allow the castings to relax.